Nathan-LS/PurpleRelay/README.md

     - **token**: (string, required) - The Discord bot token from [Discord developers](https://discordapp.com/developers/applications/) that will be used to join and send messages to relay target channels.
     - **max_dbus_reconnect**: (integer, default: 5) - The maximum number of D-BUS reconnection attempts to make in the event of a lost IPC connection to Pidgin/Finch before exiting with code 1.
 Set to ```0``` to disable and infinitely retry reconnecting to Pidgin/Finch.
     - **bot_status**: (bool, default: true) - Change the bot status color indicator for D-BUS errors or chat disconnects and set the activity indicator to display currently connected/total enabled Pidgin/Finch accounts.
 Setting this to ```false``` will disable updating the status indicator and activity so the bot will always appear as online(green).
-- **routes**: (list, default: []) - A list containing multiple relay route dictionaries.
-A relay route dictionary defines a set of regex rules for input messages that can then be routed to multiple Discord targets channels.
+- **routes**: (list, default: []) - A list containing multiple relay route dictionaries defining a source and one or more targets.
+A relay source dictionary defines a set of regex rules for input messages that can then be routed to multiple Discord targets channels.
     - *route dictionary definition*
         - **name**: (string, default: "relay_ID") - The identifier name used in logging and the console.
 This is simply an internal identifier and isn't relayed.
         - **src**: (string) - The service type of the source Pidgin/Finch account (ex: IRC, XMPP).
 This does nothing at the moment but may be implemented in the future for chat source specific overrides and handling.